leangjia/blender_docs/manual/compositing/types/converter/math.rst

          Rounds the input value up to the nearest integer.

       Truncate
-         Removes the digits following the decimal point of the input value.
+         Outputs the interger part of the *value*.

       Fraction
          `Fraction <https://en.wikipedia.org/wiki/Rational_function>`__.

       Modulo
-         The output is the remainder once the first value is divided by the second value.
+         Outputs the remainder once the first value is divided by the second value.

       Wrap
-         The output is a value between *Min* and *Max* based on the absolute difference between the input value and the nearest integer multiple of *Max* less than the value.
+         Outputs a value between *Min* and *Max* based on the absolute difference between the input value and the nearest integer multiple of *Max* less than the value.

       Snap